CarletonWebStu/formbuilder-rsn/README.md

 *Formbuilder.js only handles the client-side logic of creating a form.
 It will output a structured JSON representation of your form, but saving the form, rendering it on the server, and storing users' responses is all up to you.
 If you're using Rails, there is also [Formbuilder.rb](https://github.com/dobtco/formbuilder-rb), a Rails engine that's designed to provide this server-side functionality.*

 ## Demo of this fork
-[Click here](http://jslote.github.io/formbuilder/) to see Formbuilder in action.
+[Click here](http://jslote.github.io/formbuilder-rsn/) to see Formbuilder in action.

+## Fork-specific information

+This fork is a close cousin to JSlote/formbuilder.
+It includes alterations to specific fields to make then compatible with the Reason CMS web form management system.
+All Reason-specific development and pull requests should be directed at this fork, but any new features/bugfixes should be directed at JSlote/formbuilder.

 ## Basic usage
 ```